Kat Asman: Portland Thorns

 Asman was selected 39th overall by Portland Thorns FC in the third round of the 2024 NWSL Draft.
 She was signed to a one-year contract with a mutual option for an additional year.
-After not making any appearances behind starters Shelby Hogan and Mackenzie Arnold, her contract was not renewed after the 2024 season.
+She spent her rookie season as the third-stringer behind Shelby Hogan and Mackenzie Arnold and was released at the end of the season.

 Orlando Pride

 On December 11, 2024, the Orlando Pride announced that the club had signed Asman to a two-year contract through the 2026 season.
-She became the likely third-stringer behind starter Anna Moorhouse and backup McKinley Crone.
+She entered the club as the third-stringer behind starter Anna Moorhouse and backup McKinley Crone.